eatlas/AU_NESP-MaC-3-17_AIMS_Shallow-mask/README.md

 ```

 ### Required Packages
 The following are the top level libraries needed.
-These will in turn pull in many dependances.
+These will in turn pull in many dependencies.
   - python=3.11.11
   - affine=2.3.0
   - geopandas=0.14.2